FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt4.md

 far more likely to fill `buf` if the underlying file is large enough to do so.
 It doesn't _look_ like much of a win but it really does help.
-Another interesting thing about `BufReader` is that in implements the trait `BufRead` which gives you access to things like `read_line` or `read_until` which ends up being incredibly helpful in the long run.
+Another interesting thing about `BufReader` is that in implements the trait `BufRead` which gives you access to things like `read_line` or `read_until` which ends up being incredibly helpful in a lot of common file reading tasks.

 The one big issue we haven't yet addressed about these two interfaces is that if we ever needed to re-parse something we would have to essentially just start from the beginning again.
 Since our